top of page

 • Relational trauma and post-abuse repair

-If you haven't received specific training or experience in this field, listing it might unintentionally mislead or disappoint clients.
+If you haven't received specific training or experience in this field, listing it may mislead or disappoint clients.

 Instead: